broesie/beautiful-jekyll/tasker/autovoice/contacts/send_email.md

-# Send a message to your contacts by using AutoVoice
+# Send a e-mail to your contacts by using AutoVoice
-This tutorial will explain, how to to send a message to a specific contact.
+This tutorial will explain, how to to send a e-mail to a specific contact.
-We can use a command like this: **Send a message to John.**
+We can use a command like this: **Send an e-mail to John.**

 ### Requirements:
 - An android phone